runirudh/EPLstats/README.md

   More predictor variables can be added.
 But it needs to be ascertained that these aren't correlated and are iid.

-LIVE DATA would make for a better model utilizing more features, but here using **data from 2020-21 season** to be able to test on our predictions on full range of data.
+Using **data from 2020-21 season** to be able to test our predictions on full range of data.

 ## all match scores data
 [epl-2020-GMTStandardTime.xlsx](https://github.com/runirudh/EPLstats/files/7877241/epl-2020-GMTStandardTime.xlsx) from [link](https://fixturedownload.com/results/epl-2020)